-Target Professions: DO, MD, Nurse Practitioner, Nurse, Pharmacist
+Target Professions: DO, MD, Nurse, Pharmacist, Nurse Practitioner, Physician Associate/Assistant, MBBCh, MBBS

 Credits Available: 4.25 AMA PRA Category 1 Credits™, 4.25 AAFP Prescribed credits